Affine plane: Examples

-There are two ways to formally define affine planes, which are equivalent for affine planes over a field.
-The first one consists in defining an affine plane as a set on which a vector space of dimension two acts simply transitively.
-Intuitively, this means that an affine plane is a vector space of dimension two in which one has "forgotten" where the origin is.
-In incidence geometry, an affine plane is defined as an abstract system of points and lines satisfying a system of axioms.

 Applications

 In the applications of mathematics, there are often situations where an affine plane without the Euclidean metric is used instead of the Euclidean plane.
 For example, in a graph, which can be drawn on paper, and in which the position of a particle is plotted against time, the Euclidean metric is not adequate for its interpretation, since the distances between its points or the measures of the angles between its lines have, in general, no physical importance (in the affine plane the axes can use different units, which are not comparable, and the measures also vary with different units and scales).